Dishoungh/gentoo-config/Gentoo/Old-Guides/gentoo-config.md

 19. nexus2 / # rc-update add libvirtd default
 24. nexus2 / # reboot
 25. dishoungh@nexus2 ~ # chsh -s $(which fish)

-## Finishing It Off
-1. Clone customized packages into ~/Custom_Packages
-2. Go into each and `make clean install`
-3. Go into the files that dwm or startx were commented out and uncomment.
-4. It should work.